Canadian Writer · AI Infrastructure · Digital Sovereignty · Technology Policy

 Master's in Canadian History

 Studied the dispossession of Japanese Canadians during WWII.
-Contributed a chapter to the Landscapes of Injustice volume published by McGill-Queen's University Press, and authored the project's public-facing narrative website.
+Edited and authored a chapter in the Landscapes of Injustice volume published by McGill-Queen's University Press, and wrote the project's public-facing narrative website.

 Entrepreneurship